ni/nimble/specs/fast-project-realignment/README.md

 ## Alternative Implementations / Designs

-### Fork Archives into Nimble
+### Nimble-owned Archives fork

 This proposal would be to fork the FAST packages used by Nimble into the Nimble repository.

 Pros:
 - Don't need to maintain separate repository infrastructure
-- Monolithic test and build for changes introduced in Nimble
+- Monolithic test and build for changes introduced in forked packages

 Cons:
 - Would expect packages maintained in Nimble to follow Nimble conventions (linting, test infra, etc).
-Would either migrate FAST packages to Nimble's lint and test tooling or carve out exceptions and have inconsistency in the repo.
+Would either migrate FAST packages to Nimble's lint and test tooling or carve out exceptions and have inconsistency in the repository.
 - If following the convention of making minimal changes to the FAST packages then the added build, test, and lint time in CI has minimal benefit.
-- Nimble has stricter patterns than FAST (strict typing, patterns around state management and template design) that would be conflated in the same repository.
+- Nimble has stricter patterns than FAST (strict typing, patterns around state management, and template design) that would be conflated in the same repository.

 ### Fork Next